 Photographer Carl Warner creates miniature worlds crafted entirely of food, textiles or other objects and then photographs them.
 Today I want to share with you his edible landscapes, or Foodscapes, as he calls them.

-Meat mountains, broccoli trees, cabbage seas, chocolate rivers and cereal leaves are just some of the fun elements in his Foodscapes.
+Meat mountains, broccoli trees, cabbage seas, chocolate rivers and cereal leaves are just some of the fun elements in the Foodscapes by Carl Warner.
 Made with most things edible, the landscapes and buildings have obvious commercial applications, but some are just as appetizing to gaze upon.
 He even sells photographic prints of them.

 About creating his Foodscapes, Carl says: